tuwilof/fitting/README.md

 ### create_report_with_name

-File name for the report (see below).
+File name for the report.

 ### show_statistics_in_console